lyynxxx/stakingnode/System.design/README.md

 ## Thingking about the users and system access

 I only need one user, who can log into the system.
 This non-privilegised user can then use sudo or "su -" to do system administration tasks.
 But always using passwords!
-NEVER EVER user passwordless sudo!
+NEVER EVER use passwordless sudo!

 Also, the user can log in with ssh keys only.
 I don't allow any passwords.
 No weak nor strong passwords.
 Although passwords are sent to the server in a secure manner, they are generally not complex or long enough to be resistant to repeated, persistent attackers.
 Modern processing power combined with automated scripts makes brute-forcing a password-protected account very possible.